When you search for a local business like yours on Google, what’s the first thing that comes up?

 - It should take no more than 2 hours to drive to the edge of your overall service area.

-5. Can two businesses have the same physical address on Google My Business?
+5. Can two businesses have the same physical address on Google Business Profile (Google My Business)?

-According to Google My Business Gold Product Expert Sherry Bonelli in this support thread, this is generally not a good idea.
-Most likely, attempting to do this would result in your Google My Business profile getting suspended.
+According to Google Business Profile Gold Product Expert Sherry Bonelli in this support thread, this is generally not a good idea.
+Most likely, attempting to do this would result in your Google Business Profile getting suspended.

 This is because, when you try to add a new business profile with an address that is already attached to another profile, Google flags it as a “duplicate location” (Google).

-As Bonelli notes, in general, Google doesn’t want home-based businesses appearing on Google My Business, since the platform was originally created for brick and mortar storefront businesses, and later went on to include service-area businesses.
+As Bonelli notes, in general, Google doesn’t want home-based businesses appearing on Google Business Profile, since the platform was originally created for brick and mortar storefront businesses, and later went on to include service-area businesses.

 Often, when someone sets up multiple business accounts under the same address, it is either a home-based business or a bad actor.